onyx-and-iris/obsws-ruby/README.md

 ### Errors

+If a general error occurs an `OBSWSError` will be raised.

+If a connection attempt fails or times out an `OBSWSConnectionError` will be raised.

-If a request fails an `OBSWSError` will be raised with a status code.
+If a request fails an `OBSWSRequestError` will be raised with a status code.

+- The request name and code are retrievable through attributes {OBSWSRequestError}.name and {OBSWSRequestError}.code

 For a full list of status codes refer to [Codes](https://github.com/obsproject/obs-websocket/blob/master/docs/generated/protocol.md#requeststatus)